HubMinds/Test-Cases/README.md

 # Test-Cases
 Test cases for the HubMinds Project
-To run test please use the code below: pytest -s TestFile.py
+/nTo run test please use the code below:
+/npytest -s TestFile.py